- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 9 Minutes

-For surgery planning, the question is different.
-I need to know exactly what you take, when you last donated, whether the donation center deferred you, and when FUE is planned.
-A donation deferral alone is not a good reason to stop hair loss medication suddenly.
-The risk rises when medication is stopped without a plan, donation happens close to surgery, and you travel for FUE while dizzy, dehydrated, or anemic.
+For surgery planning, I separate three decisions.
+The blood service rule, your FUE readiness, and the hair medication plan.
+I need to know what you take, when you last donated, whether the donation center deferred you, and when surgery is planned.
+The risky combination is stopping medication without a plan, donating close to travel, and arriving for FUE while dizzy, dehydrated, or anemic.
+If the donation timing itself is your question, I explain that readiness check in recent blood or plasma donation before FUE.

 Blood donation matters when timing and medication overlap